-Thank you for your interest in applying for the Virginia D. Murphy Pregnant and Parenting Student Assistance Scholarship at SLU.
+To apply for the Virginia D. Murphy Pregnant and Parenting Student Assistance Scholarship at SLU:

 - Log in to your MySLU

-Please be sure to monitor your application to ensure completion of required items before the due date listed.
+Students are sent an email each semester when scholarships are open for application in the Scholarship Suite.
+Scholarships are available for fall and spring semesters only.
+Please be sure to monitor your application to ensure completion of required items.
 You will be notified by email if you were selected as a recipient.

-Please note: This is a new process for scholarship awards so if you encounter any problems or have questions please contact Julie Martin, Coordinator of Scholarships, at 314-977-4211 or firstname.lastname@example.org.
+Please note: If you encounter any problems or have questions please contact Julie Martin, coordinator of scholarships, at 314-977-4211 or email@example.com.